If I were God: Analysis

-Margareta Strömstedt adds that the despair about the state of the world sometimes made Astrid Lindgren lose hope and cost her sleepless nights.
+Margareta Strömstedt said that the despair about the state of the world sometimes made Astrid Lindgren lose hope and cost her sleepless nights.
 It seemed as if she wanted to erase everything that was imperfect and unsuccessful and to make a new start.
 These types of thoughts would be expressed in the poem.

-Katarina Alexandersson particularly perceives the author's feelings of helplessness in the face of grief, pain or evil in the poem.
+Katarina Alexandersson particularly perceived the author's feelings of helplessness in the face of grief, pain or evil in the poem.

 Sybil Gräfin Schönfeldt added that the poem reflects the melancholy of Astrid Lindgren in her later years.
 The poem is foreshadowing the 21st century.

-Birgit Dankert writes that the poem proves that both Astrid Lindgren's childhood and her melancholy can be seen as the part where her creativity comes from.
+Birgit Dankert wrote that the poem proves that both Astrid Lindgren's childhood and her melancholy can be seen as the part where her creativity comes from.
 The poem represents that God's creation developed into the negative or even failed.
 Therefore, the floods of tears would act like an apocalyptic deluge.
 The poem also shows Astrid Lindgren's doubt and search for God.
 Next to doubting God, Astrid Lindgren would also desperately search for him.
-Lindgren explained that the adult in her knew that God or paradise did not exist, at the same time the child in her would not accept this knowledge.
-In addition, she would often thank God or if she was desperate pray to him while also denying him.
+Lindgren explained that the adult in her knew that God or paradise did not exist, while at the same time the child in her would not accept this knowledge.
+In addition, she would often thank God or if she would desperately pray to him while also denying him.

-According to Diersch, Jahn and Schaak next to the evil deeds of human beings also the good characteristics of humans were mentioned.
-However, these deeds seem pitiful and unable to outweigh the horrors done by humans.
+According to Diersch, Jahn and Schaak next to the evil deeds of human beings also the good characteristics of humans were mentioned, but these deeds seem pitiful and unable to outweigh the horrors done by humans.
 The evil of human action dominates.
 The suffering in the world finally becomes immeasurable when the author thinks about the children and their suffering caused by adults.
-According to Diersch, Jahn and Schaak Lindgren writes that the humans "could drown" and not "must drown".
+Lindgren writes that the humans "could drown" and not "must drown".
 The tears are cried so that people can recognize, change, stop their gruesome actions and turn back.
 People could feel love if they wanted to see.
 Astrid Lindgren's poem is a poem of comfort and care.
 The author ends the text humorously.
 The last line reads: "so there finally would be quiet".
 Lindgren is tired of the humans' evil deeds, so she wants peace.
 The word "quiet" refers to the end of senseless noise.
 It does not refer to death.
 The poem says nothing about silence or peace.
-There are more important things than war, bullying, torturing, injuring, arguing.
+There are more important things than war, bullying, torturing, injuring, and arguing.
 It is a sad laugh, a sad grief that comes to the reader from the poem.
 Astrid Lindgren was an exceptional humanist.